Insurance CRM

 Maciej Wir-Konas

-June 9, 2025
+9 June 2025

 The Growing Role of CRM in the Insurance Industry

 A McKinsey report highlights that digital transformation and automation in insurance have grown exponentially, with customer expectations rising alongside.
-Personalized services, policy lifecycle management, and multichannel communication are now standard demands and only an insurance CRM can deliver on all fronts.
+Personalized services, policy lifecycle management, and multichannel communication are now standard demands, and only an insurance CRM can deliver on all fronts.

 What Makes Insurance CRM Different?

-Unlike traditional CRM platforms designed for general sales and service industries, a CRM for insurance is tailored to handle industry-specific workflows and regulatory requirements.
+Unlike traditional CRM platforms designed for general sales and service industries, a CRM for insurance agents is tailored to handle industry-specific workflows and regulatory requirements.

 Unique Industry Needs: